-GOP Health Bill Changes Could Kill Protections For People With Preexisting Conditions
+GOP Health Bill Changes Could Kill Protections For Those With Pre-Existing Conditions

 "Before the ACA, plans often had skimpier benefits.
 If the House bill moves forward without essential health benefits, we are likely to see even skimpier plans than before the ACA," says Cynthia Cox, associate director of the Program for the Study of Health Reform and Private Insurance at the Kaiser Family Foundation.

-"People who have more serious or expensive preexisting conditions may not be able to find any plan that covers their condition," she says.
+"People who have more serious or expensive pre-existing conditions may not be able to find any plan that covers their condition," she says.

 Insurance companies have also avoided covering people with expensive medical conditions by making their treatment expensive through high copayments and deductibles.

-According to a 2014 letter signed by 300 patient advocacy groups including the American Lung Association, The Leukemia and Lymphoma Society and the AIDS Institute, some insurance companies are keeping patients away by not covering the medications essential to their treatment, or by covering only a small portion of the costs these patients are certain to incur.
+According to a 2014 letter signed by 300 patient advocacy groups including the American Lung Association, the Leukemia and Lymphoma Society and the AIDS Institute, some insurance companies are keeping patients away by not covering the medications essential to their treatment, or by covering only a small portion of the costs these patients are certain to incur.

 The federal government isn't alone in requiring minimum benefits.

-"States have their own essential health benefit rules, so insurers would have to adhere to those," says Avik Roy, a conservative policy analyst and President of the Foundation for Research on Equal Opportunity.
+"States have their own essential health benefit rules, so insurers would have to adhere to those," says Avik Roy, a conservative policy analyst and president of the Foundation for Research on Equal Opportunity.

 However, state-level benefit requirements could be undercut by another pillar of President Trump's strategy to overhaul the health care system by allowing insurers to sell policies across state lines.
 Many analysts say that could lead to a degradation of the quality of health insurance as companies develop plans for states that have the fewest rules.